Grahp/Website/pages/Bowmap Roadmap.md

 [[Bowmap|Bowmap]]'s roadmap. [[Home|I'm]] making this to hold myself accountable, and so myself and anyone else can see my progress :p

+My goal is to have some kind of tangible progress every single day.

 ## TODO

 1. Come up with a good pun for "Bowmap Roadmap" (I know one exists)